-It is common knowledge that in order to travel internationally, a person needs a passport.
-But while in many developed countries, it is essential for a person to acquire a passport while young, in most African countries such as Uganda, it is a different story.
+It is common knowledge that in order to travel internationally, it is essential for a person to acquire a passport while young, in most African countries such as Uganda, it is a different story.

 For a long time, most people thought and some still think that a passport is a status symbol that represents opulence.